markfairbanks/tidytable/README.md

 ## Enhanced selection

-Enhanced selection allows you to mix predicates like `is.double` with normal selection.
-Some examples:
+Enhanced selection allows you to mix predicates like `is.numeric` with normal selection.

 ``` r
 example_dt <- data.table(a = c(1,2,3),